Sega Saturn Architecture

 Games

-Official Sega Saturn games are loaded from the 2x CD-ROM reader.
-Its medium, the compact disc (CD), has a capacity of 680 MB and Sega Saturn games follow the ISO 9660 standard for storing data [21].
-Additionally, many games store audio tracks next to the data tracks for streaming uncompressed audio while executing the game.
+Official Sega Saturn games are loaded from the 2x CD-ROM drive.
+Its medium, a tailored variant of the Compact Disc (CD), has a capacity of 650 MB [23] and adheres to the ISO 9660 standard for storing data [24].
+Additionally, many games include audio tracks next to the data tracks to stream uncompressed audio during gameplay.

 The Compact Disc (CD)

-The CD is an optical medium where information is stored by engraving pits and lands on its polycarbonate surface [22].
-Then, an infrared light is beamed from the reader and the reflection produced on the CD’s surface is used to read the information back.
+The CD is an optical medium on which information is stored by engraving pits and lands into its polycarbonate surface [25].
+An infrared beam is then directed from the drive, and the reflection produced on the CD’s surface is used to retrieve the information.

-The process of converting digital information (ones and zeroes) into pits and lands and vice versa is not simple by any means, especially since CDs must be robust enough to sustain day-to-day damage and intensive use; and reliable enough to store any kind of information without fear of data loss.
-Hence, as part of its specification, data is encoded using the Non-Return-to-Zero inverted (NRZi) model, meaning that the bitstream will be all zeroes until a land-to-pit or pit-to-land change is detected, at which a 1 will be appended instead.
+The process of converting digital information (ones and zeroes) into pits and lands and vice versa is by no means simple, especially since CDs must be robust enough to sustain day-to-day damage and intensive use, and reliable enough to store any kind of information without fear of data loss.
+Hence, as part of its specification, data is encoded using the Non-Return-to-Zero inverted (NRZi) scheme.
+This means the bitstream consists of zeroes until a land-to-pit or pit-to-land transition occurs, at which point a 1 will be appended instead.

 This design works well until the reader encounters a sequence of ones (continuous pit and land changes) or long sequences of zeroes (constant pits or lands), at which the sensor will struggle to detect or keep synchronised, respectively.
-Thus, an additional model called Eight-to-Fourteen (ETF) modulation is applied.
-With this, a handful of zeroes are padded in-between the encodings, these help the sensor during the reading process.
+To address this, an additional model called Eight-to-Fourteen (ETF) modulation is applied.
+This inserts a handful of zeroes between the encodings, helping the sensor during the reading process.

-On top of all this, further mechanisms of error detection may be added, although these are beyond the scope of this article.
-If you are interested in learning more, you can check out a slide presentation from RWTH Aachen University [23].
+Beyond this, further mechanisms for error detection may be added, although these are outside the scope of this article.
+If you’d like to explore more, check out an insightful slide presentation authored by RWTH Aachen University [26].

 Development

-At first, Sega didn’t provide complete software libraries and development tools (in fact, the initial documentation was inaccurate) so the only way to achieve good performance was through harsh assembly.
+At first, Sega did not provide comprehensive software libraries or development tools (in fact, the initial documentation was inaccurate), so the only way to achieve good performance was through harsh assembly.

-Later on, Sega released complete SDKs, hardware kits and some libraries to ease I/O and graphics operations.
-Overall, games are written in a mix of C and various assemblies targeting individual components.
+Eventually, Sega released complete SDKs, hardware kits and additional libraries to ease I/O and graphics operations.
+Overall, games were written using a combination of C and various assembly languages targeting individual components.

 I/O

-Peripheral management and real-time clock are also provided by the aforementioned System Management & Peripheral Control (SMPC).
-The SMPC is controlled with commands sent by the SH-2s.
+Peripheral management and Real-Time Clock (RTC) are also provided by the aforementioned System Management & Peripheral Control (SMPC), which is controlled via commands sent by the SH-2s.

 Expansion methods

-This console bundles a considerable number of external connectors and interfaces that only received a handful of uses, at most.
+This console bundles a considerable number of external connectors and interfaces, most of which only saw a handful of uses:

 Anti-Piracy & Homebrew

-In response to the easiness of cloning a CD, Saturn added a copy protection system (along with region locking) to control the distribution of games.
+In response to the easiness of cloning a CD, Sega implemented a copy protection system - along with region locking - to control the distribution of its games.

 Defeat

-First of all, the classic method used for disabling the copy protection consisted in installing a mod-chip that could trick the CD reader when a burned disc is inserted.
-There was also a ‘swap trick’ that consisted in hot-swapping a genuine disc with a burned one just after the protection checks passed… with the risk of damaging the drive!
+To begin with, the classic method used for disabling the copy protection consisted in installing a mod chip, which could deceive the CD reader when any type of disc was inserted.
+Another technique, known as the ‘swap trick’, consisted in hot-swapping a genuine disc with a burned one immediately after the protection checks had passed… with the risk of damaging the drive.

-After the turn of the century, alternative but more sophisticated methods used for running unauthorised code were discovered, for instance:
+After the turn of the century, more sophisticated methods for running unauthorised code were discovered, for instance:

 That’s all folks